jlbradley1844/jlbradley1844.github.io/_posts/2018-08-12-liberty-assessment.md

 One of the fruits of living in modern liberal democratic societies is the healthy dose of liberties provided to all its denizens, at least in theory (1).
-Some may object that there is much more to go: one may reasonably say that in practice what one is at liberty to do very much depends on one’s material station in life and that liberties are not even across society; one may rightly complain about abuse of civil rights in minority neighborhoods; one could even object to excess government interference in the free marketplace, and so forth.
+Some may object that there is much more to go: one may reasonably say that in practice, what one is at liberty to do very much depends on one’s material station in life, and that liberties are not even across society; one may rightly complain about abuse of civil rights in minority neighborhoods; one could even object to excess government interference in the free marketplace, and so forth.
 But in